 - Use long and strong passwords.
 Protect your account with a robust password that has a combination of upper & lower case letters, numerals, even special characters.
 If you have trouble keeping track of all your passwords, consider using a "password locker" or other software to manage them.

 - Use multi-factor authentication (MFA).
 MFA combines things you know (like a password) with things you have (like a smartphone).
 It's another layer of protection for your account.

 - Be careful when sharing devices.
 If you and other members of your household access the internet on the same device (like a laptop), there can be opportunities for confusion: for example, if you and your spouse have both used the same browser to remember passwords for similar accounts.

 - Don't "overshare" on social media.
 Not everyone online is who they say they are!
-Never share personally identifiable information (PII) -- like your date of birth, Social Security number, or credit card information -- in a public place, like Facebook or Twitter.
-Fraudsters are watching.
-For more on "social engineering", click here.
+Never share personally identifiable information (PII)—like your date of birth, Social Security number, or credit card information—in a public place, like Facebook or Twitter.
+Social engineers are watching.

 - Click only on trusted links.
 Be cautious when clicking links.
 Always consider the source!